YuyangChen-622/Capstone5703-Group56-1/README.md

 </p>
 </div>

+---

 ## 🧭 Project Overview

-This project — *Explainable Fake Image Detection Using Large Multimodal Models* — aims to build an interpretable and reliable system for detecting and localizing fake or manipulated images.

-It leverages the capabilities of **large multimodal models (LMMs)** to perform detection, localization, and explanation generation, making the decision process more transparent and understandable to humans.

-Our implementation is built upon the open-source **FakeShield** framework and extended for educational and research purposes as part of the Capstone program.

-The system integrates multiple components for **forgery detection, multimodal reasoning, and visual explanation** generation.
+This project, *Explainable Fake Image Detection Using Large Multimodal Models*, aims to build an interpretable and reliable system for detecting and localizing fake or manipulated images.
+It leverages the capabilities of large multimodal models (LMMs) to perform detection, localization, and explanation generation, making the decision process more transparent and understandable to humans.
+Our implementation is built upon the open-source FakeShield framework and extended for educational and research purposes as part of the Capstone program.
+The system integrates multiple components for forgery detection, multimodal reasoning, and visual explanation generation.

----

-## 🏗️ System Components

-- **Domain Tag-guided Explainable Forgery Detection Module (DTE-FDM):**
-  Detects whether an image is authentic or manipulated while generating preliminary textual reasoning.

-- **Multimodal Forgery Localization Module (MFLM):**
-  Identifies and highlights tampered regions at the pixel level.

-- **Explanation Generator:**
-  Produces clear, human-readable explanations aligning visual and textual evidence.

 ---